 Have you ever struggled to build a report using multiple objects at the same time?
 It is a common scenario when trying to report on all Opportunities and Leads to get a complete pipeline in a single funnel using the lead & opportunity stages.
 This is something standard Salesforce reports can’t handle.
 Salesforce’s workaround is to use two reports in two dashboard components next to each other.
 However, I am sure you will agree; this is not an ideal situation.

-Einstein Analytics provides you with the ability to create your own sets of data.
+CRM Analytics provides you with the ability to create your own sets of data.
 This means that you can merge multiple objects into a single dataset.
 As you have a single dataset, you can create a funnel that starts with lead stages and moves onto opportunity stages.
 As such, this is a lot more powerful than custom report types in Salesforce.

 This process is not only relevant to Leads and Opportunities.
 You can use this technique on almost any object in Salesforce as long as you have a unique identifier to link them together.